benpm-1/botc-bot-guide/guide.md

 - `/script [script_name] [optional: forced_roles]`

 The players for the game is everyone in the Town Square without the Storyteller role.
-You can force any number of specific roles with `forced_roles`, this should be a comma separated list of role names.
+You can force any number of specific roles with `forced_roles`, this should be a comma separated list of role names (not case sensitive).
+Each player will be sent a DM with their role.
+The seating positions will automatically appear in #game-chat.

 **Note:** Do not force more role types than would normally be in a game. e.g. in an 8 player game, you can't force 2 outsiders.
 If a role which modifies numbers of roles is chosen, this will be handled automatically. e.g. Baron will add extra outsiders.

+If the Sentinel is on the script, it's effect will always happen.

 ## Grimoire
-If using the *Script Setup* option, the grimoire will appear automatically in the #storyteller channel.
+If using the *Script Setup* option, the grimoire will appear automatically in the #storyteller channel and will display any role modifiers.

 if using the *Manual Setup* option, use `/grimoire` to send the grimoire to the #storyteller channel once setup is complete.

 If a Spy or Widow is in play, you can forward the message containing the grimoire to that player.
+The forwarded message will not update, you can forward the grimoire again if necessary.

 The grimoire displays the players in order of seating, along with:
 - their alignment (blue circle for good, red square for evil)